Ransom, Redistribution, Regulation and Rationing

 AIX-EN-PROVENCE , France, - 27-29 Juin 2014

-11th European Resource Bank Meeting will be hosted by the Institute of Economic Studies and will include a french session on health care reform with panelists PIerre Bessard, Alphonse
+11th European Resource Bank Meeting will be hosted by the Institute of Economic Studies included a french session on health care reform with panelists PIerre Bessard, Alphonse

 Crespo, Kerry Halferty-Hardy and Michel Kelly-Gagnon.

-AAPS 71st Annual Meeting The Association of Americsn Physicians and Surgeon's annual meeting will bring together physicians at the front line of the battle to free American medicine from destruction by third parties.
+AAPS 71st Annual Meeting The Association of Americsn Physicians and Surgeon's annual meeting brought together physicians at the front line of the battle to free American medicine from destruction by third parties.